Integrating quantum groups over surfaces: Introduction

 \subsection{Acknowledgments}

-We would like to thank Pavel Etingof and Benjamin Enriquez for sharing their ideas concerning elliptic structures on categories, Jacob Lurie for first suggesting the $\Rep U_q\mathfrak{g}$ TFT as a Betti model of geometric Langlands, and Dan Freed and Kevin Walker for sharing their understanding of topological field theory and braided tensor categories and their closely related works in progress with Teleman and Vazirani, respectively.
-We'd also like to thank Martin Brandenburg, Steve Lack, Mike Shulman and Ross Street, and especially Daniel Sch\"appi and Chris Schommer-Pries for many helpful comments on 2-categorical issues, John Francis, Greg Ginot, Owen Gwilliam, and Claudia Scheimbauer for discussions on factorization homology, and Anatoly Preygel for a discussion of t-structures.
-DBZ would like to thank David Nadler for countless discussions surrounding geometric Langlands and related topics.
-Finally we would like to thank Sam Gunningham, David Nadler and Noah Snyder for their collaboration on a series on ongoing related projects.
+We would like to thank Jacob Lurie for first suggesting the $\Repq G$ TFT as a Betti setting for quantum geometric Langlands and for patiently answering our many questions on Grothendieck categories; Pavel Etingof and Benjamin Enriquez for sharing their ideas concerning elliptic structures on categories; Dan Freed and Kevin Walker for sharing their understanding of topological field theory and braided tensor categories and their closely related works in progress with Teleman and Vazirani, respectively.
+We'd also like to thank Martin Brandenburg, David Carchedi, Steve Lack, Mike Shulman, Theo Johnson-Freyd and Ross Street, and especially Daniel Sch\"appi and Chris Schommer-Pries for many helpful comments on 2-categorical issues; John Francis, Greg Ginot, Owen Gwilliam, Claudia Scheimbauer, and Noah Snyder for discussions on factorization homology; and Anatoly Preygel for a discussion of t-structures.
+We would like to thank Sam Gunningham, David Nadler, and Monica Vazirani for countless discussions surrounding geometric Langlands and related topics.
+Finally, we thank the anonymous referee for many helpful suggestions and questions which have greatly improved the exposition.

-The work of DBZ and DJ was partly supported by NSF grants DMS-1103525 and DMS-1103778.
-DBZ and DJ would like to acknowledge part of the work was carried out at MSRI as part of the program on Geometric Representation Theory.
+The work of DBZ was partly supported by NSF grant DMS-1103525.
+The work of DJ was supported by NSF grant DMS-1103778 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 637618).
+DBZ and DJ would like to acknowledge that part of the work was carried out at MSRI, Grant No. DMS-1440140, as part of the Fall 2014 program on Geometric Representation Theory.